Machine-Labz/cloak/docs/overview/system-architecture.md

    - `vkey-generator` outputs the verification key hash stored in `shield-pool`.
 4. **Relay Workflow:**
    - Clients submit withdraw jobs to the relay.
-   - The relay validates inputs, checks nullifiers via PostgreSQL, and enqueues the job in Redis.
+   - The relay validates inputs, checks nullifiers via PostgreSQL, and marks the job ready for workers in the database.
    - Workers look up wildcard claims using `ClaimFinder` (scramble registry PoW) and assemble Solana transactions.
    - Transactions are simulated, broadcast, optionally via Jito, and confirmed.
 5. **PoW Miners:**